 -

-Rainforest protection, Orangutan protection, Sustainable development
+Orangutan protection, Rainforest protection, Sustainable development

 In our latest project, the “Orangutan Haven” on Sumatra, we sensitize Indonesian and foreign visitors to the threats to the rainforest and its inhabitants.
 We impart knowledge about biodiversity, climate change and sustainable development in a variety of ways.
 Let us introduce our holistic environmental education project!